Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women lose fat and build muscle.

 Dark Chocolate and Salted Caramel

 Just awful.
 See above but with added salt – and too much of it.

 Really just awful.
-I actually think Peach Ice Tea is a delicious drink, but it doesn NOT work as milky shake.
+I actually think Peach Ice Tea is a delicious drink, but it does NOT work as milky shake.
 I’m kind of biased with this one because, although I like Peaches generally, I can’t stand Peach flavoured things (Iced Tea excluded).
 Think it’s because it reminds me of either the Orange Calpol, or Peach Schnapps.

 Another fruity flavour that doesn’t really work as a milk-based shake, it’s nowhere near as bad as the Peach Tea though and almost works.
-I’m a bit torn on this one if you can’t tell – it wasn’t so bad that I’ll never give it another go, but it definitely isn’t a top 5 contender
+I’m a bit torn on this one if you can’t tell – it wasn’t so bad that I’ll never give it another go, but it definitely isn’t a top 5 contender.

 More intense and interesting than Strawberry if not groundbreaking – a nice fall-back option.

 This is chocolatey enough to be lumped in with the chocolate-based flavours, but distinctive enough to provide a bit of variety.
 It feels like a lot of effort into this one, it might be my imagination but I think you can really taste the biscuit, cherries and raisins coming through which gives it a lot of character.
-Gets my seal of approval.

 Does a decent job of getting the balance of salt and, yes you guessed it; caramel just right.
 Pretty good, but it’s very sweet, and one of those flavours that it’s easy to get sick of quite quickly.

 Wtf is Speculoos I hear you ask?
 Well I’ll tell you; it’s Biscoff.
-Biscoff is f****ing delicious, and let’s be honest – Biscoff flavoured things, i.e. the spread and the ice cream are more delicious than the actual biscuits, unfortunately the same rule doesn’t apply to this.
-In all honesty a watery protein shake could never do Biscoff justice, but A+ for effort.
+Biscoff is f****ing delicious, and let’s be honest – Biscoff-flavoured things, i.e. the spread and the ice cream are more delicious than the actual biscuits, unfortunately, the same rule doesn’t apply to this.
+In all honesty, a watery protein shake could never do Biscoff justice, but A+ for effort.

 You probably don’t know what Stracciatella is either, and for that reason have probably scrolled right past it.
 Well, lucky I’m here to tell you that it’s basically chocolate chip.
 And it’s pretty good.